Noble-Lab/ALSO/README.md

 # -c <chromosome(s) to split out (chr); for example, "chr1" for
 #     chromosome 1, "chrX" for chromosome X, "all" for all
 #     chromosomes>
-# -m <mode in which to run the script: "M" or "S" (chr);
+# -m <mode in which to run the script: "M" or "S" (chr); with
-#     with "M" (or "mm10"), Subread repair will be run on split
+#     "M" (or "mm10"), singletons will be removed and Subread
-#     bam files but "POS" and "MPOS" bed files will not be
+#     repair will be run on split bam files, but "POS" and "MPOS"
-#     generated (since liftOver coordinate conversion to mm10 will not
+#     bed files will not be generated (since liftOver coordinate
-#     need to be performed); with "S" (or "strain"), Subread
+#     conversion to mm10 will not need to be performed); with "S"
-#     repair will be run and "POS" and "MPOS" bed files will be
+#     (or "strain"), singletons will be removed, Subread repair will
-#     generated (to be used in subsequent liftOver coordinate
+#     be run, and "POS" and "MPOS" bed files will be generated (to
-#     conversion)>
+#     be used in subsequent liftOver coordinate conversion)>
 # -p <number of cores for parallelization (int >= 1); default: 1>
 ```